Downsize and Termination Policies

 Downsize - Downsizing a subscription involves reducing the number of licenses while keeping at least one license active.

-Returnable orders - This implies any new or renewal orders placed within the 14-day return window.
-Such orders can be returned without a charge at any time during the 14 days after the order is placed.
+Returnable order - Any new or renewal order placed within the 14-day return window.
+Such orders can be returned without a charge at any time during the 14 days after the order completes.

-In cases where your requested reduction doesn't match the quantity of one or more returnable orders, the system will prevent the reduction from being processed and display a message.
+In cases where your requested reduction quantity doesn't match the quantity of one or more returnable orders, the system will prevent the reduction from being processed and suggest a valid quantity that can be returned.

 Example scenario